- £574 per week

 GARDEN & PARKING: Enclosed decked terrace with outdoor seating.
-Allocated parking space in communal car park and further free parking available in the grounds of the Glendorgal Hotel.
+Allocated parking space in communal car park.
 Please note that you cannot unload your car directly outside the property.
 There is a short 150yd gently-sloping walk from the car park.

 Changeover day: Friday - arrival 3:00pm - departure 10:00am